-As a value-added option for our Assembly services, we offer Free PCB File Check, also known as Free DFM, namely we help check your PCB design file for possible issues that may affect manufacturability.
-If any issues were detected, we would get in touch immediately to solve the issue together, then schedule the PCB production accordingly.
+As a value-added service contributing to our PCB Assembly services, we offer Free PCB File Check, also known as Free DFM, namely we help check your PCB design file for possible issues that may stop or hinder manufacturing.
+If any issues were detected, we would get in touch with you immediately to solve the issue together, then schedule the PCB fabrication accordingly.

-The DFM will be carried out from 5 aspects: Drill Checks, Signal and Mixed Layer Checks, Power/Ground Checks, Solder Mask Checks, Silkscreen Checks.
+We carry out DFM from 5 aspects: Drill Checks, Signal and Mixed Layer Checks, Power/Ground Checks, Solder Mask Checks, Silkscreen Checks.
 Read through the following paragraphs for more details.